Qasim Mahmood: 1951 to 1960

 Qasim left his lucrative Majlis job and start reading short stories in Halqa Arbab Zauq meetings.
 He got praise from writers and public as well.
-In coming years he remain joint sectary of Halqa till 1972 and took active part to organize literary meetings.
+In coming years, he remain joint sectary of Halqa till 1972 and took active part to organize literary meetings.
 Pak Tea House was center of literary gatherings.
 Poets, Qayyum Nazar, Nasir Kazmi, Shurat Bukhari, Amjad Altaf and short story writers, Ijaz Hussain Batalv, Intizar Hussain and Ashfaq Ahmed are his good friends.

 A part from literary activity, he did series of different private jobs also.
-So the cart of life can be driven.
-Also he continued his education privately.
-Till 1956 Qasim performed different jobs in Maktaba Jadid, Gosha e adab and Railway book stall (Publishing Companies), Humayun, (monthly literary magazine) Ujala and Qandeel (weekly social magazine) and Imroz and Nawa-i-Waqt (National Dailies).
-In mean time he finished his graduation.
+He also continued his education privately.
+Till 1956, Qasim performed different jobs in Maktaba Jadid, Gosha e adab and Railway book stall (Publishing Companies), Humayun, (monthly literary magazine) Ujala and Qandeel (weekly social magazine) and Imroz and Nawa-i-Waqt (National Dailies).
+In mean time, he finished his graduation.

 In 1955, he was admitted into the Urdu Department of the University Oriental College to earn a master's degree.
-The Department head was Dr Syed Abdullah.
+The department head was Dr Syed Abdullah.
 But he couldn't complete his master's, due to his tight schedule.
-In 1956 Qasim decided that henceforth he would work only as a freelancer, away from government jobs which lock his weapon: his pen.
+In 1956, Qasim decided that henceforth he would work only as a freelancer, away from government jobs which lock his weapon: his pen.

-As mentioned above, Qasim Sahib was admirer of Urdu language.
-He had done Urdu translation of many English terms.
+Qasim had done Urdu translation of many English terms.
 He then wrote five Urdu books for students of political science and economics, including Asan Mashiat (Economic made easy), Mashiat kay Jadid Nazeray (New theories of Economics), Mubadi Mashiat (Basics of Economics) and Usool Siasiat (Basics of Political Science).
 All books were used in different Pakistani colleges for many years.

 He also compiles general knowledge books.
 For Albian, the publishing house of noted intellectual Hanif Ramay, he wrote Cleopatra Kee Kahani (Life of Queen Cleopatra) and Sikander Azam Kee Kahani (Life of Alexander the Great).
 He also wrote Science Kia Haih (What is Science?) in easy language for general readers.
 In 1956, he worked as a sub-editor in fortnightly Sadiq (Truth).
 Its editor was acclaimed scholar and poet, Syed Abid Ali Abid.

-In 1957 he got a job as assistant editor in Lailo-Nihar (Night and Day), a very famous social and literary magazine of those days.
-Famous poet Faiz Ahmed Faiz was editor-in-chief, and famed writer Syed Sibte Hassan was an editor.
+In 1957, he got a job as assistant editor in Lailo-Nihar (Night and Day), a very famous social and literary magazine of those days.
+Faiz Ahmed Faiz was editor-in-chief, and famed writer Syed Sibte Hassan was an editor.
 In coming months, Qasim edited famed Lailo-Nihar issue "So Sala Jang Azadi 1857 Number" (Hundred years of independence war, 1857 No.).
 His short stories were also published in magazine.
 But due to ideological differences, Qasim did not go along with his seniors.